 Commute time was another big factor in DC’s placement at the top of this ranking.
 The rest of the stats were all consistently high enough for the city’s average score to put it on top as America’s stress capital.

-Consultants, executives, lawyers, medical doctors, and other professionals usually embrace a strong work ethic that can easily escalate into perfectionism and workaholism.
+Consultants, executives, lawyers, medical doctors, and other professionals usually embrace a strong work ethic.
+This positive quality can easily escalate into perfectionism and workaholism.

 “Workaholics … are obsessed with their work performance and hooked on an adrenalin-high.
 Bent on self-aggrandizement, these ego-driven folks reach one goal and immediately set another more ambitious one,” wrote Barbara Killinger, Ph.D. in Psychology Today in 2011.